garysweaver/nerot/README.md

 Nerot
 =====

 Nerot schedules execution of a Java instance or static method (with arguments you provide) and stores the result in-memory for quick asynchronous retrieval.
 Basically, it is like traditional response caching, only faster.
 You never wait on a request after cache expires, because cache never expires.
 Cache is only refreshed when the scheduled task executes without error.
-You can wrap any class or Object instance in a GenericTask to call it, or if you are interested in getting an RSS feed, you can use Nerot's built-in RSS feed retrieval Task.
-And, Tasks and Storing use Interfaces so they are fully customizable and extensible.
+You can wrap any class or Object instance in a GenericTask to call it and store the result in cache.
+If you are interested in getting an RSS feed, you can use the built-in RSS feed retrieval task.
+If you are interested in just doing an HTTP GET request (without authentication), you can use the built-in HTTP GET task.
+Tasks and Stores are fully customizable and extensible.

 Note that unlike most caching solutions, Nerot uses unreliable scheduled caching, and therefore does not always provide the content requested.
 For example, if you use the RSS functionality to schedule feed retrieval, and the feed was down every time Nerot checked, the attempt to retrieve the feed via Nerot will return null, even if the feed is currently working.